AmarBoggavarapu/terraform-zero-to-hero/Day-7/02-vault-integration.md

 After creating the AppRole, you need to generate a Role ID and Secret ID pair.
 The Role ID is a static identifier, while the Secret ID is a dynamic credential.

+Similar to Access Key & Secret Key in AWS --> We have Role ID and Secret ID in Hashi Corp Vault.

+Role ID and Secret ID are very sensitive and not supposed to share with anyone.

 **a.
 Generate Role ID**:

 You can retrieve the Role ID using the Vault CLI: